aschuler84/MANAi/README.md

 MANAi provides ease of use for energy consumption profiling on Intel-based PCs and Macs.
-MANAi leverages *Intel's Running Average Power Limit (RAPL)* to provide feedback to developers from within Jetbrains Intellij IDEA development tool platform.
+MANAi leverages *Intel's Running Average Power Limit (RAPL)* to provide feedback to developers from within Jetbrain's Intellij IDEA development tool platform.

 Once MANAi is installed and configured correctly, one can execute unit tests in Java projects using the respective MANAi command runner in IDEA.
 Recorded samples are mapped to the respective program unit in the development environment and energy data is being presented.
-The following screenshot shows methods that were executed using MANAi.
+The following screenshot shows a method that was executed using MANAi.
 The color coding gives feedback to the developer on the energy characteristics of respective methods.